This section will help you to plan your visit to Bristol Cathedral. For a full report on accessibility please see the Disabled GO website.

 - There is a disabled toilet which is located in the cloister, next to the cafe.
 If you are a wheelchair user and wish to access the toilet you need to go back outside the Cathedral, under the arch of the Cathedral Gatehouse building and up the driveway into the Cloister car park, and in through the large wooden door in the corner.
 Alternatively, there is a disabled toilet available at the Central Library, next to the Cathedral and Gatehouse office, which is physically closer.

 - All visitors should note that the Cathedral floors are uneven, and include gratings.
 In places the floor level changes abruptly and care needs to be taken.
 Blind or partially sighted visitors, or those who have mobility issues, may need to take extra care.
-The areas where the floor level changes are the choir, the north and south choir aisles, and the south transept, where there is a step down towards the stairs.
-Some new handrails are being added shortly to improve areas where the floor is uneven.
+The areas where the floor level changes are the choir, the north and south choir aisles, the south transept, and the cloister, outside the Chapter House.
+Please use the handrails provided in the cloister.

 - If you want to see what the Cathedral is like before you visit, try our virtual tour.

 - For information on the nearest car parks please see the section on 'How to find us'.

 - If you are attending a large musical event or service at the Cathedral and are a wheelchair user, please let us know in advance and we can create a suitable seating space within the main nave area.

 - If you are attending a service we provide large print versions of our service sheets and News and Notes leaflet.
 Please ask the Stewards as you enter the building.
 If you need a service sheet or other information in braille please contact the Music Administrator.